 - Understand what is meant by a project.

-- Recognize what steps must be taken to complete projects on time and on budget.
+- Recognise what steps must be taken to complete projects on time and on budget.

 - Have a better ability to sell ideas and make presentations.